codeplaysoftware/standards-proposals/accessor-alias/sycl-2.2/index.md

 To resolve this, we propose the following extensions to `handler::require`:

 * Allow it to be called on any non-host-mode accessor
-* Add an overload that takes an access mode as a template parameter
+* Add an overload that takes `property::discard` as an argument
 * Return the accessor instance that was passed in

 See [Calling require](#calling-require) for an example.